 The more I looked at the blade I realized that if it was cut at the tips it would look like a coffee cup.

-I had my husband cut both sides of the blade about 5 inches up from the tip of the blade.
+I then cut both sides of the blade about 5 inches up from the tip of the blade.

 I put wood filler in the holes, then sanded and painted the coffee cups.